koelslaw/elastic-curriculum-engineer/notes/README.md

 - Check Status of logstash `sudo systemctl status logstash`

 #### Elasticsearch
-You may have to elevate privelages with `sudo -s`to edit configuration file for Elasticsearch `sudo vi /etc/elasticsearch/elasticsearch.yml`.
-Like everything else with elastic stack there are a lot of thigns we can tweak. for simplicity we are only going to change a few things.
+You may have to elevate privileges with `sudo -s` to edit the configuration file for Elasticsearch `sudo vi /etc/elasticsearch/elasticsearch.yml`.
+Like everything else with Elastic Stack there are a lot of things we can tweak.
+For simplicity, we are only going to change a few things.

-Similar to logstash the default configuration will work Once you start to have more nodes then there are some options that you will want to take into account.
-Setting the cluster information can be done here.
-The cluster will be the same across all the configs.
+Similar to Logstash, the default configuration will work.
+Once you start to have more nodes then there are some options that you will want to take into account.
+Setting up cluster information can be done here.
+This cluster name will be the same across all configuration files.

 ```yml
 ---------------------------------- Cluster -----------------------------------